Boosting Adversarial Transferability via Fusing Logits of Top-1 Decomposed Feature: Experiments

 \textbf{Dataset:} Following previous studies~\cite{dong2018boosting,long2022frequency}, we conduct the experiments on the challenge ImageNet-Compatible Dataset\footnote{\url{https://github.com/cleverhans-lab/cleverhans/tree/master/cleverhans_v3.1.0/examples/nips17_adversarial_competition/dataset}}.
 The dataset contains 1,000 images with 1,000 unique class labels that correspond to the original ImageNet dataset.

 \textbf{Models:} In this study, we utilize four normally trained ImageNet CNN models as source models to craft adversarial examples, \textit{i.e.}, Inception-v3 (Inc-v3)~\cite{szegedy2016rethinking}, Inception-v4 (Inc-v4)~\cite{szegedy2017inception}, Inception-Resnet-v2 (IncRes-v2)~\cite{szegedy2017inception} and Resnet-v2-152 (Res-152)~\cite{he2016deep}.
 To evaluate the performance of the adversarial samples, we use the four training source models and Resnet-v2-50 (Res-50) and Resnet-v2-101 (Res-101) as victim models.
-Besides, for further evaluation of attacking defense models, we select three adversarially trained models~\cite{madry2017towards}, which include an ensemble of three adversarially trained Inception-v3 models (Inc-v3$_{ens3}$), an ensemble of four adversarially trained Inception-v3 models (Inc-v3$_{ens4}$) and an ensemble of three adversarially trained Inception-Resnet-v2 models (IncRes-v2$_{ens}$).
+Besides, for further evaluation of attacking defense models, we select four adversarially trained models based on PGD-AT~\cite{madry2017towards} and Ensemble Adversarial Training~\cite{tramer2017ensemble}, which augments a model’s training data with adversarial examples crafted on other static pre-trained models for yielding models with stronger robustness to black-box attacks.
+Specifically, adversarially trained models include an adversarially trained Inception-v3 model (Inc-v3$_{adv}$), an ensemble of three adversarially trained Inception-v3 models (Inc-v3$_{ens3}$), an ensemble of four adversarially trained Inception-v3 models (Inc-v3$_{ens4}$) and an ensemble of three adversarially trained Inception-Resnet-v2 models (IncRes-v2$_{ens}$).
 Additionally, we select advanced defense methods that cover random resizing and padding (R\&P)~\cite{xie2017mitigating}, NIPS-r3~\cite{thomas2017defense}, HGD~\cite{lin2020nesterov}, JPEG~\cite{guo2017countering}, randomized smoothing (RS)~\cite{jia2019certified} and NRP~\cite{naseer2020self} ), which are robust against black-box attacks.

 \textbf{Baseline Method:} To thoroughly evaluate performance, we integrate our method into various well-known adversarial attacking baselines, including DI-FGSM~\cite{xie2019improving}, TI-FGSM~\cite{dong2019evading}, MI-FGSM~\cite{dong2018boosting}, VT-FGSM~\cite{wang2021enhancing}, SI-NI-FGSM~\cite{lin2020nesterov}, PI-TI-DI-FGSM~\cite{gao2020patch}, and Admix~\cite{wang2021admix}.
 Additionally, we incorporate our method into one current SOAT attacking method S$^{2}$-I-FGSM~\cite{long2022frequency}, which adopts a frequency-based spectral transformation for data augmentation.
 Besides, we combine these simple baselines jointly to construct stronger disruptive attacking baselines.